 The O’Hara Law Firm represents a client that was injured in a Kroger parking lot.
-The woman tripped and fell in a pothole because the property owner did not properly maintain the parking lot.
-One of the leading causes of injuries in parking lots are uneven surfaces and holes that create tripping hazards.
+The woman tripped and fell into a pothole because the property owner did not properly maintain the parking lot.
+One of the leading causes of injuries in parking lots is uneven surfaces and holes that create tripping hazards.
 Kroger is one of the largest supermarket chains in the United States.
 It should have policies and procedures in place to routinely check the parking lot for unsafe conditions.

 The O’Hara Law Firm has represented multiple clients that have been injured as a result of dangerous conditions in parking lots.
-These injuries include fractured bones, disc herniations, neck injuries, back injuries, knee injuries and other injuries.
+These injuries include fractured bones, disc herniations, neck injuries, back injuries, knee injuries, and other injuries.
 Many of these clients needed emergency medical care and surgery.

 Stores have a duty to maintain a safe environment for customers inside the store and in the parking lot.
 If the store has a dangerous condition, it should warn customers and remove the dangerous condition as soon as possible.
 Some stores allow parking lots to deteriorate and crumble.
 It is not uncommon for some stores to allow unsafe conditions to exist for months in parking lots without any effort to remedy the situation.
 Potholes rarely develop instantaneously.
 Instead, they develop over time as rain and heat cause the hole to grow larger and larger over time.